CVanzetta/CVanzetta/README.md

 When I'm not coding, you can find me playing **badminton** or exploring **machine learning** projects.

-> "Build systems that make hard things feel simple." – Charles Vanzetta
+> "Build systems that make hard things feel simple."

 ---